fourmolu/fourmolu/DEVELOPER.md

 Considering configurability is the raison d'être of Fourmolu, you're probably making a change that involves adding a new configuration option.
 Ideally, you've already opened an issue asking for thoughts on the new configuration.
 Assuming you've already done all that, here's a checklist to follow to ensure you've touched all the right places:

-1. Add the configuration option to `PrinterOpts` in `Ormolu.Config.Types`
+1. Add the configuration option to `config/ConfigData.hs`

-    * Follow all the compiler errors
+1. Regenerate files with `config/generate.sh`

 1. Make the required changes to change styling based on the configuration option

-1. Update the in-repo `fourmolu.yaml` with your configuration option set to most closely imitate Ormolu's default style

 1. Add a test case to `Ormolu.Config.PrinterOptsSpec`
     * Add a corresponding `data/fourmolu/<label>/input.hs` file